 Chromosomes help the fetus develop and are found in every cell in the body.
 If there are missing or extra chromosomes, birth defects can happen.

 What can you do next?

-There are several tests that can tell with more certainty if the fetus does have trisomy 13.
-You decide whether to have one of these tests.
+There are several tests that can tell with more certainty if the fetus does have Down syndrome.
+You decide if you want to have one of these tests.

 What follow-up services are available?